National Apology Day 2024

 This date serves as a reminder of the importance of acknowledging and learning from past mistakes to ensure they are not repeated.
 National Apology Day encourages ongoing efforts to address systemic issues, promote equality, and create a more inclusive and moral society for all.

 Video: Wagga Wagga Acknowledges National Apology During COVID 2022

 In collaboration with members of the local First Nations community, Wagga Wagga City Council created a video to commemorate the 14th anniversary of the Australian Government's National Apology in 2022.

-On this video you will hear a Welcome to Country from Wiradjuri Elder Aunty Mary Atkinson, Mayor of the City of Wagga Wagga Cr Dallas Tout talking to the importance of the National Apology, proud Wiradjuri man Luke Wighton playing the Didgeridoo, and Wiradjuri Elder Aunty Fay Moseley speaking about her experiences as part of the Stolen Generations and the importance of learning from the past to stop similar issues from continuing to occur today.
+In this video you will hear a Welcome to Country from Wiradjuri and Ngunnawal Elder Aunty Mary Atkinson, Mayor of Wagga Wagga City, Councillor Dallas Tout talking to the importance of the National Apology, Wiradjuri man Luke Wighton playing the Didgeridoo, and Wiradjuri Elder Aunty Fay Moseley speaking about her experiences as part of the Stolen Generation and the importance of learning from the past to stop similar issues from continuing to occur in the future.

 Viewers are advised that the following video may contain images and voices of people who have passed away.